The Convenient Setting for Denjoy--Carleman Differentiable Mappings of Beurling and Roumieu Type: The exponential law

 Note that this independently proves that $C^{\{M\}}(U,F)$ is $c^\infty$-complete since so is $\varprojlim_{L} C^{(L)}(U,F)$.
-Moreover, it provides an independent proof of the regularity of the inductive limit involved in the definition of $C^{\{M\}}(U,F)$ if $E$ and $F$ are Banach spaces (cf.\ \ref{nmb:4.2} and the remark in \ref{nmb:8.7}). \end{remarks}
+Moreover, it provides an independent proof of the regularity of the inductive limit involved in the definition of $C^{\{M\}}(U,F)$ if $E$ and $F$ are Banach spaces (cf.\ Proposition \ref{nmb:4.2} and the remark after Theorem \ref{nmb:8.7}). \end{remarks}